-We ensure accountability and transparency in all our use of personal data.
-We show how we comply with each Principle by keeping a written record of how all the data processing activities we are responsible for comply with each of the Principles.
-This is kept up to date and must be approved by the DPO.
+We must ensure accountability and transparency in all our use of personal data.
+We must show how we comply with each Principle.
+You are responsible for keeping a written record of how all the data processing activities you are responsible for comply with each of the Principles.
+This must be kept up to date and must be approved by the DPO.

-To comply with data protection laws and the accountability and transparency Principle of GDPR, we demonstrate compliance and we are responsible for understanding our particular responsibilities to ensure we meet the following data protection obligations:
+To comply with data protection laws and the accountability and transparency Principle of GDPR, we must demonstrate compliance.
+You are responsible for understanding your particular responsibilities to ensure we meet the following data protection obligations:

-- Fully implement all appropriate technical and organisational measures - Maintain up to date and relevant documentation on all processing activities - Conducting Data Protection Impact Assessments - Implement measures to ensure privacy by design and default, including: - o Data minimisation - Pseudonymisation - Transparency - Allowing individuals to monitor processing - Creating and improving security and enhanced privacy procedures on an ongoing basis
+- Fully implement all appropriate technical and organisational measures - Maintain up to date and relevant documentation on all processing activities - Conducting Data Protection Impact Assessments - Implement measures to ensure privacy by design and default, including: - o Data minimisation - Pseudonymisation - Transparency

+- Allowing individuals to monitor processing - Creating and improving security and enhanced privacy procedures on an ongoing basis